-Labour MP to step down 'in next few days' after deputy mayor nomination
+Labour MP steps down after Greater Manchester deputy mayor nomination

 She said being an MP had been "an enormous privilege".

-Apologising for "suddenness of this news" on Facebook, she said there were "some formal confirmatory steps to go through" before she took up her new role, but her nomination meant she "will be standing down from Parliament in the next few days".
+Apologising for "suddenness of this news" on Facebook, she said there were "some formal confirmatory steps to go through" before she took up her new role but she would be standing down.

-"It has been an enormous privilege to represent my wonderful constituents in Stretford and Urmston over the past 12 years," she said.
+"It has been an enormous privilege to represent my wonderful constituents in Stretford and Urmston over the past 12 years," she added.

 She said she wanted to "pay tribute to all Bev has achieved" as deputy mayor and said Lady Hughes had "always been a huge source of support to me".